 BizBuySell might be your best bet if you choose to find an established business for sale on a website.
 With over 100,000 businesses for sale at various price ranges, you’re bound to find a good match for your needs.
 On top of business listings, BizBuySell has a long list of affiliate business brokers and tools to find local brokers in your area.

 Another way people have found success when figuring out how to find businesses for sale is to keep an eye out for ads in local newspapers or industry publications posting a small business for sale.
 You can also look online at Craigslist.com—there will definitely be ads for small businesses for sale in your area.
-Or, you could even consider putting out your own ad.
+You could even consider putting out your own ad.

 Finding a business for sale is a two-way street—it helps if businesses in your area know that you’re in the business of buying, too.
 You never know where a business buying opportunity might come from, so it helps to get the word out as much as possible.